-7.11 PIPE ASSEMBLY
+7.13 PIPE ASSEMBLY

-- A. Assemble joints in accordance with the manufacturer's instructions. - 1.
-Properly apply the manufacturer's lubricant where applicable. - 2.
+- A. Assemble joints in accordance with the manufacturer's instructions. - 4.
+Properly apply the manufacturer's lubricant where applicable. - 1.
 Center spigot ends in the bell of the pipe and push the pipe home bringing it to the correct line and grade.
-Remove pipe and fittings that do not allow a sufficient and uniform space for joints and replace with pipe of proper dimensions. - 3.
+Remove pipe and fittings that do not allow a sufficient and uniform space for joints and replace with pipe of proper dimensions. - 2.
 Prevent dirt or other materials from entering the joint space. - B. When it is necessary to deflect pipe from a straight line in either the horizontal or vertical plane, the amount of joint deflection shall not exceed 80% of the allowance recommended by the manufacturer.
 If alignment results in excess joint deflection, install additional fittings or shorter lengths of pipe. - C. Cut pipe for insertion of valves, fittings, or closure pieces in conformance with recommendations of the manufacturer of the pipe and cutting equipment.
 Cutting shall be done in a safe, workman like manner without creating damage to the pipe lining.
 An oxyacetylene torch shall not be used.
 Ends and rough edges shall be ground smooth.
 Bevel the cut ends of push-on joint connections using methods recommended by the manufacturer.
+For bell and spigot joint installation, bevel the edges of all field cut pipe after cutting.
+For mechanical joint installation do not bevel the pipe end.
+Remove all burs that form as a result of field cutting the pipe, whether the pipe end is beveled or not.

-7.12 SERVICE LINE INSTALLATION
+7.14 SERVICE LINE INSTALLATION

-- A. Install service lines within the public Right-of-Way in accordance with these standards, AWWA C800 and the Uniform Plumbing Code. - B. Where new meters are installed on opposite sides of the road from new mains, push services under the road to connect to meters.
+A. Install service lines within the public Right-of-Way in accordance with these standards, AWWA C800 and the Uniform Plumbing Code.

+- B. Where new meters are installed on opposite sides of the road from new mains, push services under the road to connect to meters.
 No open cutting of road surfaces will be allowed for service lines. - C. Install meter pits at Right-of-Way property lines or as directed by the Utility.
-Set meter boxes plumb and adjust meter box covers so they are flush with the finish grade (+/- 1 inch). - D. Install, flush, and perform leakage tests on service lines in accordance with the Uniform Plumbing Code. - E. Where new meter pits are to be installed and existing meter pits are to be removed, re-install existing meter read equipment in the new meter pits at the direction of the Utility. - F. For developments with new street curb, stamp the top of curb with a "W" at locations of water services.
+Set meter boxes plumb and adjust meter box covers so they are flush with the finish grade (+/- 1 inch). - D. Install, flush, and perform leakage tests on service lines in accordance with the Uniform Plumbing Code. - E. Where new meter pits are to be installed and existing meter pits are to be removed, reinstall existing meter read equipment in the new meter pits at the direction of the Utility. - F. For developments with new street curb, stamp the top of curb with a "W" at locations of water services.

-7.13 HYDRANT INSTALLATION
+7.15 HYDRANT INSTALLATION